KriVaTri/solardelta/README.md

 - Units (W vs kW) are normalized automatically.

 Average sensors (persistent):
-- solardelta <Name> avg session: time‑weighted average; holds when conditions drop; resets when the trigger goes to the first trigger string provided during configuration e.g. "on" from any known state or second trigger string provided by the user.
+- solardelta <Name> avg session: time‑weighted average; holds when conditions drop; resets when the trigger changes to the first trigger string (provided during configuration) e.g. "on" from any known state.
 - solardelta <Name> avg year: time‑weighted average; holds when conditions drop; auto‑resets on New Year (local time).
 Also resettable via service solardelta.reset_avg_year.
 - solardelta <Name> avg lifetime: time‑weighted average; holds when conditions drop; never resets.
 Resettable via service solardelta.reset_avg_lifetime.
 - If an entry or the integration has been deleted, reinstalling the integration and/or an entry with the same name, will restore its previous data.

-Active duration attribute (on each average sensor):
+Active duration attributes (on each average sensor):
 - What it is: the total elapsed “active” time (in seconds and DD:HH:MM) that contributed to that sensor’s average.
 How it behaves: increases only while conditions are allowed (the same periods used to compute the average), and resets exactly when that average resets (session trigger, New Year, or the relevant reset service).
 - What it is not: it’s not wall‑clock time since the sensor was created; periods when conditions aren’t met do not count.